-Day 7: Pelling
+Day 7: Pelling Meals: B, L, D

 Explore Khecheopalri Lake and Kanchenjunga Falls this morning, travelling in jeeps or sumo bus for your sightseeing.
-Drive approximately an hour and a half to Khecheopalri Lake then Kanchenjunga Falls over a road that is uneven and unsealed.
-Sightseeing here is leisurely, before returning to Pelling to enjoy the rest of the afternoon at leisure.
+Drive approximately an hour and a half to Khecheopalri Lake then Kanchenjunga Falls over the road that is uneven and unsealed.
+Sightseeing here is leisurely.
+Following this, you will return to Pelling to enjoy the rest of the afternoon at leisure.